Land Trails (Hiking, Biking, and Cross-country Skiing)

 For more detailed information about the length and topography of the various trail segments within the park see the "color coded" trail map (aerial photo) at the kiosk at the trailhead at the main parking lot near the Nature Center.
 There are "color-coded" arrow signs along the various trail segments to help you keep on the route that you desire.

-The park's trail system ties into Cedar View Trail which leads to the city of Libertyville.
-The Cedar View Trail will eventually connect to the Fairfield Loop Trail which will encircle the entire city of Fairfield.
+The Jefferson County Park's trail system ties into Cedar View Trail which leads to the city of Libertyville, and the Cedar View Trail connects to the Fairfield Loop Trail which encircles the city of Fairfield.

-We also have information in the Kiosk and at the Nature Center about other area trails including literature about the Jefferson County Trails Council and how you can become a member and help build our trail system.
+We also have information in the Kiosk and at the Nature Center about other area trails including literature about the Jefferson County Trails Council and the Fairfield Loop Trail.

 We strive to keep the trails in good shape for your enjoyment.
 If you see situations that need our attention, such as down trees or limbs, trail erosion or washouts, or trash, please stop by the Office/Nature Center, or let any park employee know of them so that we can quickly solve the problem.